immutables/immutables.github.io/immutable.md

 + `com.google.common.collect.Multimap<K, V>` (`ListMultimap`, `SetMultimap`)

++ `com.google.common.collect.BiMap<K, V>`

++ `com.google.common.collect.Immutable*` variants for collections above

 Array attributes are being cloned for safety.
-Collection attributes are backed by Guava immutable collections if Guava is available in classpath, or are safely copied and wrapped in unmodifiable collection classes from standard JDK, moreover, `java.util.Set` and `java.util.Map` with `enum` keys are backed by efficient `EnumSet` and `EnumMap` implementations.
+Collection attributes are backed by Guava immutable collections if Guava is available in classpath, or are safely copied and wrapped in unmodifiable collection classes from standard JDK.

+`java.util.Set` and `java.util.Map` with `enum` keys are backed by efficient `EnumSet` and `EnumMap` implementations.

 <a name="natural-reverse"></a>
 Ordered maps and sets are recognized for natural and reverse natural ordering